-The idea of staying home and working in your pajamas can sound really appealing.
-But use caution when you’re searching for such work.
+The idea of staying home and working in your pajamas can sound appealing.
+But use caution when searching for such work.
 That great-sounding work-from-home job offer may be an internet scam in disguise.

 Most job websites are not policed carefully, says Brie Weiler Reynolds, senior career specialist and coach at FlexJobs, in an interview.

-Tip: To check out a job offer, Reynolds says, search online for the company name and job title and the keyword “scam.”
+To check out a job offer, Reynolds says, search online for the company name and job title and the keyword “scam.”

-What follows are common work-from-home scams masquerading as legitimate work-from-home jobs.
+Following are common work-from-home scams masquerading as legitimate work-from-home jobs.

 1. Requests for advance fees